botpress/documentation-v12/docs/conversation-studio/tutorials/managing/acting-proactively.md

 ### Send Message When Opening Webchat

-This will send an event when the webchat button bubble is clicked
+It sends an event when the webchat button bubble is clicked

 Use this code in your `index.html`: